Army warns of fake texts reading 'You've been selected for the military draft'

 "The decision to enact a draft is not made at or by U.S. Army Recruiting Command," the Army said in a Tuesday statement.
 "The Selective Service System, a separate agency outside of the Department of Defense, is the organization that manages registration for the Selective Service."

 Registration does not enlist a person into the military.
-The Army Recruiting Command did not immediately return a Fox News request for comment.

 "The Selective Service System is conducting business as usual,” according to the Selective Service System’s official Facebook page.
 “In the event that a national emergency necessitates a draft, Congress and the President would need to pass official legislation to authorize a draft."